RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 The inventory software is a common application used in all large and small companies around the world to have control of their objects and items to have a record of loss and malfunction tools or material.
-It is considered a priority in the modern world, as well as the use of database to deploy information and be able to add, edit and remove data.
+It is considered a priority in the modern world, as well as the use of database to display information and be able to add, edit and remove data.

  A graphic representation of the processes involved in the department for a better understanding is explained in the diagram below.